Skip to main content

 If you smoke brisket, pork shoulder, or anything that cooks for more than two hours: the MEATER Pro.
 The freedom from wire management and the ability to monitor from inside the house pays for itself the first time you let a brisket go 30 minutes past done because you were not watching.

-If you are just starting out and want to learn whether temperature matters before spending: the ThermoPro.
-It will be better than nothing and worse than the Thermapen.
-When you find yourself checking temperature on every cook, upgrade to the Thermapen.
+If you are just starting out and want to learn whether temperature matters before spending: the ThermoPro TP-03B.
+Better than nothing, worse than the ThermoPop.
+When you find yourself checking temperature on every cook, upgrade.

 Temperature Reference: What to Cook To